 The CACREP is an accrediting body for counseling programs.
 They are responsible for making sure that these programs meet certain standards.
 The purpose of accreditation is to ensure that the counseling program offers the best education possible, allowing students to make decisions about which program to attend based on quality.

 Accredited Counseling Programs should be a consideration when choosing a university because they offer a good education.
-Certain states require proof of having attended an accredited program in order to sit for their licensing exam.
+Certain states require proof of attending an accredited program to sit for their licensing exam.
 You can access more information about the counseling accreditation council on their website at: http://www.cacrep.org.

 CACREP is the most well-known accreditation agency for educational programs in counseling, so if you want to earn a degree in this field, it should be familiar to you.
-Any campus-based or online counseling programs that CACREP has accredited should include the CACREP logo on their online program page and be featured on CACREP’s approved provider list.
+Any campus-based or online counseling programs accredited by CACREP should include the CACREP logo on their online program page and be featured on CACREP’s approved provider list.

 Accreditation bodies, such as CACREP, strive to offer uniform evaluations of educational programs across the country.
 There may be certain prerequisites for forthcoming programs seeking accreditation, some of which can probably be completed with the implementation of a comprehensive curriculum, qualified instructors, and up-to-date ethical and legal recommendations for future counseling professionals.